danerwilliams/danewilliams.com/content/journal/farewell-workos.md

 Every startup says you must understand users, and WorkOS is no exception.
 However, sometimes your users are challenging to learn about.
-Learning about Admin Portal users was no exception.
+Admin Portal users are a great example of this.

 For context, the Admin Portal is a product for configuring and maintaining enterprise features built with WorkOS.
 Our customers' customers use the Admin Portal, who are usually IT admins.